- Doctors have postponed Anna Hazare's discharge

 Hazare had launched a three-day hunger strike to coincide with a special three-day parliamentary session as it considered a landmark anti-corruption bill.
 But the 74-year-old fell ill and, on the advice of doctors, abandoned the fast Wednesday.
+He was taken to a hospital in Pune Saturday night because of a severe cold and chest congestion.

 Dr. Daulat Pote, who then examined Hazare, said the activist's blood pressure was up and he was running a fever.
 He was coughing on stage and appeared tired but remained determined in his cause.